 When you offer your baby their first bite of food, fill a baby-sized spoon halfway.
 Be sure to smile and coo and tell your baby what you're doing as you feed them, so they know that they should enjoy solid food.
 Make it an exciting adventure!

 If your baby is very hungry, they may not want to deal with new flavors and being fed with a spoon.
 Offer breast milk or baby formula first to ease their hunger.
 Then try to feed them solid foods.

 You may want to give them food when the rest of the family eats, to make them feel that they are a part of the group.
 Bonus: they'll learn good habits when they see other family members pause between bites and stop when they're full.

 Watch for Allergies

 For safety's sake, serve your baby only one new ingredient at a time.
 Each time you give them a new food to taste, wait 3 to 5 days before you offer another new one.
 This way, if your baby has a bad reaction -- a rash, an upset stomach, a food allergy -- it's much easier to figure which food may have caused the problem.

 Serve new foods during the daytime, so you can watch for any reactions after they eat.
 These rules apply to all babies, not just those with food allergies in the family.

 There are several foods that babies and children are more likely to be allergic to, such as peanuts, eggs, and shellfish.

 In years past, doctors told parents to keep these foods away from babies, but new research has changed that thinking.
-Now, parents can serve eggs, peanuts, tree nuts (in butter form), wheat, shellfish, and other foods that are common allergens to babies as young as 4 to 6 months old.
+Now, parents can serve eggs, peanuts, tree nuts (in butter form), wheat, shellfish, and other foods that are common allergens to babies at least 6 months old.